TimCoates/TimCoates.github.io/pages/explore/search_free_slots.md

 ## Search parameters ##

-Provider systems SHALL support the following search parameters that be passed to the API:
+Provider systems MUST support the following search parameters that MAY be passed to the API:

 | Name | Type | Description | Paths |
 |---|---|---|---|